Bayer-Group/ol-kit/src-docs/tutorials/connectToContext.md

-# connectToMap
+# connectToContext
-The `connectToMap` wrapping function that automatically passes a `map`, `translations`, and/or `selectInteraction` prop to its child component.
+The `connectToContext` wrapping function that automatically passes a `map`, `translations`, and/or `selectInteraction` prop to its child component.

 ## How does it work?
 When the `Map` component is constructed, it attaches the OpenLayers map to a [context](https://reactjs.org/docs/context.html).
-If this context exists (which means `Map` has been constructed), `connectToMap` renders its child with a prop of `map` from the `Map` parent and also spreads the rest of the inline props.
-If a `Map` is not mounted, `connectToMap` will just render the child and pass props through without consuming a context. `translations` and `selectInteraction` will also be passed through from the `<Map>`'s context.
-Optimization: if `propTypes` are defined on the component passed to `connectToMap`, this util will check the against `propTypes` and filter out any props mentioned above that are unneeded, if `propTypes` is not set, all props mentioned above will be passed.
+If this context exists (which means `Map` has been constructed), `connectToContext` renders its child with a prop of `map` from the `Map` parent and also spreads the rest of the inline props.
+If a `Map` is not mounted, `connectToContext` will just render the child and pass props through without consuming a context. `translations` and `selectInteraction` will also be passed through from the `<Map>`'s context.
+Optimization: if `propTypes` are defined on the component passed to `connectToContext`, this util will check the against `propTypes` and filter out any props mentioned above that are unneeded, if `propTypes` is not set, all props mentioned above will be passed.

 ## Automatic Example
 All components provided by ol-kit are already wrapped, so a single-line drop-in is all you need to get it working: